 SQL Reference

-CData Connect supports a wide range of standard DDL Commands, SQL Commands, and SQL Functions for querying data sources.
-This page outlines the CData Connect data model, supported data types, and naming requirements.
+CData Connect Cloud supports a wide range of standard DDL Commands, SQL Commands, and SQL Functions for querying data sources.
+This page outlines the CData Connect Cloud data model, supported data types, and naming requirements.

 Data Model